Dwyer McAllister Cottage

 - View as map

 Dwyer McAllister Cottage located 9km south-east of Donard.
 A fine example of a traditional whitewashed thatched cottage built with local stone.
 It is historically linked to the 1798 Rebellion an can be found in Dunlavin, County Wicklow.

 The cottage nestles in the shade of Kaedeen mountain at the top of a grassy lane off the Donard to Rathdangan road in Co.
 Wicklow.
 It is a fine example of a traditional thatched cottage built with local stone and whitewashed inside and out.
 It was from this cottage, in the Winter of 1799, that the famed rebel, Michael Dwyer, fought the encircling British groups and finally made good his escape over the snow covered mountains.

-Restricted access for visitors with disabilities
+There is restricted access for visitors with disabilities.

 Mid June – Mid Sept daily 14.00 – 18.00 | Last Admission 45 minutes before closing | Average Length of Visit: 30 minutes.